-Part of the reason the last recession spurred growth in prefab buildings is because construction companies had smaller budgets and correspondingly smaller workforces.
-Pre-fabricated buildings need fewer workers on site and therefore fit well into the new economic situation many companies found themselves in after the banking crisis.
+Part of the reason the last recession spurred growth in prefab buildings is that construction companies had smaller budgets and correspondingly smaller workforces.
+Pre-fabricated buildings need fewer workers on-site and therefore fits well into the new economic situation many companies found themselves in after the banking crisis.

 Because most of the components of a pre-fabricated building are preassembled in an offsite warehouse, they’re pretty much ready to go as soon as a construction company makes a purchase.
 No longer do all the raw materials need to be assembled onsite.
 A few large pieces are shipped to the construction site and put together without any major processing.
 This makes erecting a building a much faster operation than traditional construction.

 One of the biggest factors that result in lengthy construction times is the weather.
 Many jobs can’t be done when it’s raining or in the extreme cold.
 Modular buildings are constructed in controlled environment warehouses and aren’t as susceptible to the vagaries of the weather.

 Working outdoors on a construction site is a much more dangerous prospect than working in a controlled environment.
 Workers in a warehouse don’t have to worry about things such as high winds, uneven ground, or elevated workspaces.
 Everyone has their own space to complete their work in familiar and consistent surroundings.

 Component templates and a consistent work environment allows for better quality control during the manufacturing process.
 When buildings are assembled on a construction site it’s easy for details to go unnoticed because of the irregularity of the environment.
 Pre-fabrication warehouses act similar to assembly lines which allow for easier monitoring and standardized processes.

 Are you looking for home building kits or prefabricated homes project?
 Our customer support team is always available to assist you with any questions you may have.
 Contact us today for a project consultation & quotation!